Attachment Large Size Large Wp Post Image

 Cyclothymia Disorder in Women

 If you’ve ever been accused of being “moody” and wondered if your moods cross the line from normal ups and downs to an actual mood disorder, you may have a condition called cyclothymia, or cyclothymic disorder.
-There is no cyclothymia test you can take to determine if this is the case, but you can be diagnosed based on your symptoms.
+There is no cyclothymia test you can take to determine if this is the case.
+However, it’s possible to receive a diagnosis based on your symptoms.
 Your doctor will ask you questions about your moods, and may refer you to a specialist to fine-tune your diagnosis, since cyclothymia and bipolar disorder can be similar.
 Premenstrual dysphoric disorder (PDD) may also need to be ruled out.
+To learn more about a women’s treatment program for cyclothymic disorder, call us today at 1.844.876.7680.

 Symptoms of Cyclothymia